 Here it is the lucky, wealthy, last.
 Qatar is located in south west Asia.
 This country ranks numero uno as it has a well developed petroleum industry which constitutes70% of the government revenues and 85% of its export earnings.
 It also has the privilege of hosting the 2022 FIFA World Cup which will be advantageous in helping the economy grow further.
 The population is over 21 million with a lot of expats moving in search of business and trade deals.
 It also has a reputation of using forced labor from Asia and parts of Africa.
 The tourism sector also gains foreground for earning revenues.
 There is definitely an edge that Qatar enjoys being a small country with large reserves of oil, it is definitely in a very good position safe from any looming financial woes in the near or distant future.
 This also allows them a highly influential standing with the other Arab countries in an around the area

 Although, there must be a disclaimer on the relevance of the numbers because,in order to find out the present years amount of GDP, we have to use the data that has been available in the previous year.
 Every year there is quite a bit of shuffle on this list.
 Most of the countries seem to be here to stay but there are always a few surprises.
-May all these countries continue their prosperous trends.
+May all these countries continue their prosperous trends, dispite who’s currently crowned the richest nation in the world.